dieterich-lab/clinical_deid/README.md

 * Hidden layer size LSTM: 50 (2x BiLSTM: 100)
 * Dropout after embedding layers: 0.3

-We did not do any hyperparamter tuning.
+We did not do any further hyperparamter tuning.

 ### Entitywise Evaluation